uber/h3-js/README.md

 **Returns**: <code>number</code> - Distance between hexagons
 **Throws**:

-- <code>H3Error</code> Error if input is invalid or the distance could not be calculated
+- <code>H3Error</code> If input is invalid or the distance could not be calculated

 | Param | Type | Description |